daoseng33/DAONaviBar/README.md

 # DAONaviBar
-DaoNaviBar is a navigation bar with smooth auto-scrolling animation.
+DaoNaviBar is a Facebook like navigation bar with smooth auto-scrolling animation.

 ![Image of navibar](https://media.giphy.com/media/aMkjGZk8fA8HC/giphy.gif)